tqhdesilva/nerf-node/README.md

+# What this is
+This is an attempt to use neural ode instead of quadrature for NeRF.

 # Get Fern Data
 You can just run `cd nerf && sh ./download_example_data.sh && cd ..`, which should download all the necessary data for the fern scene.